 Each year 60-70 students start their university studies at our three year-bachelor program.
 The students come from the best high schools of Hungary and get admitted only with high admission scores characteristic for the Budapest University of Technology and Economics.
 In the first year of the BSc they learn basic mathematics, physics and programming skills and later in the last two years they deeper their knowledge in research or applied physics specializations.
 The students obtaining their BSc degrees mainly continue their studies on our MSc, or on other MSc programs in Hungarian or foreign, but those leaving the university can find jobs also with their BSc degree.

 Our bachelor program has intensive laboratory courses during which the students meet basic physical experiments but also complex measuring tasks and modern physical measuring processes.
 In addition students – mainly with researcher physics specializations – learn also the basics of modern theoretical physics.
 Our best students get involved in research through projects of Scientific Students' Associations (TDK) at the Institutes of Physics and of industrial partners at the Institute of Nuclear Techniques.

-About 30-40 students start their university studies within our two year-master program each year to acquire specialized knowledge within five of our MSc programs: the Research Physicist specialization, focusing on fundamental research, the Nanotechnology and Materials Science specialization with main focus on materials science, the Optics-Photonics specialization preparing for research in applied optics, the Nuclear Technology specialization, giving deep knowledge of atomic reactors, and the Medical Physics specialization.
+About 30-40 students start their university studies within our two year-master program each year to acquire specialized knowledge within five of our MSc programs: the Research Physicist specialization, focusing on fundamental research, the Nanotechnology and Materials Science specialization with main focus on materials science, the Optics and Photonics specialization preparing for research in applied optics, the Nuclear Technology specialization, giving deep knowledge of atomic reactors, and the Medical Physics specialization.
 The first three are fostered by the Institute of Physics while the last two by the Institute of Nuclear Techniques.